sethchart/sethchart.com/content/posts/1/index.md

 ```

 #### Import Data
-Because of the submission format requirements for the competition, it is vital that I retain the index column through out modeling so that I are able to produce predictions that can be validated using the competition's validation data.
+Because of the submission format requirements for the competition, it is vital that I retain the index column through out modeling so that I am able to produce predictions that can be validated using the competition's validation data.

 ```python